Brand Name: Stribild

 Generic Name: Elvitegravir/Cobicistat/Emtricitabine/Tenofovir Disoproxil Fumarate, Quad

-Stribild is one name for four medications: elvitegravir, emtricitabine, tenofovir disoproxil fumarate, and cobicistat.
-It is used to treat HIV.
+Stribild is a treatment for HIV that includes four drugs in each tablet: elvitegravir, emtricitabine, tenofovir disoproxil fumarate, and cobicistat.
 The U.S. Food and Drug Administration has approved Stribild for use by adults.
 A doctor prescribes these medications when a patient has not taken other HIV medication forms.

 Read the FDA description of Stribild.

 Stribild is not a cure for HIV.
-But it does help reduce how quickly the HIV virus is able to multiply.
+It helps reduce how quickly the HIV virus is able to multiply.
+Stribild includes three antiretroviral drugs and cobicistat.
+Cobicistat is not an HIV drug but instead prolongs the action of the other drugs in the combination.
 Treatment with this medication results in an increase in the number of CD4+ immune system cells in the body.
 By boosting the immune system, Stribild helps a patient to be better able to fight off infection.

 This information is a summary.
 Before starting this medication, discuss questions with your healthcare provider and make sure you understand dosage instructions.